 All Connecticut corporations must maintain compliance with both tax filing requirements through the Department of Revenue Services and Connecticut annual report obligations through the Secretary of State.
 These are separate processes with different deadlines.

-CBT returns are due the first day of the month following your federal corporate return due date.
-For calendar-year filers, this means May 1 when federal returns are due April 15.
+CBT returns are due on or before the 15th day of the month following your federal corporate return due date.
+For calendar-year filers, this means May 15th when federal returns are due April 15.
 Connecticut requires estimated quarterly payments if you expect to owe more than $1,000.

 Annual reports are due during your anniversary month and remain separate from tax deadlines.
 Extensions are available through Form CT-1120 EXT but require an estimated tax payment with the request.